 Choosing a Moisturizer Based on Your Skin Type

 When choosing a moisturizer, consider your skin type and concern.
-Is your skin oily and breaks out easily, or is it too dry that nothing you apply seems to keep the flakes away?
-Is sensitivity or wrinkles a concern?
+Is your skin oily and breaks out easily, or is it so dry that nothing you apply seems to keep the flakes away?
+Do your skin concerns include sensitivity or wrinkles?
 If you’re in the market for a good moisturizer, we’re here to help!
-Scroll down to see our top picks based on your skin type or concern, as well as budget.
+Scroll down to see our top picks based on your needs,

-Just because your skin is on the normal side doesn’t mean you can skip using a moisturizer.
-However, because your skin doesn’t need to address any specific concern, maintaining a healthy skin barrier and protecting it against damaging pollutants and UV rays should be your primary focus.
+“Normal” refers to skin that’s neither overly oily nor dry, but just because your skin is balanced doesn’t mean you should skip using a moisturizer.
+Maintaining a healthy skin barrier and protecting it against damaging pollutants and UV rays should be your primary focus.
 Dr. Johnson recommends choosing a simple moisturizer with as few ingredients as possible, naming SkinMedica as one of her top choices.